-Entrance for the observatory deck at the Palace of Culture & Science is 20zł.
+Entrance to the observatory deck at the Palace of Culture & Science is 20zł.

 Experience the “real” Warsaw in Praga

 For more background information on the district, pop into the new Praga Museum (ul.
-Targowa 50/52) located on ulica Targowa just a block south of ulica Ząbkowska.
+Targowa 50/52).
+The museum is located on ulica Targowa just a block south of ulica Ząbkowska.

 - Warsaw Hostel Centrum: A centrally located hostel with both private rooms and dorms.
-Good compromise between budget and comfort.
+It’s a good compromise between budget and comfort.

 - Old Town Castle Apartment: Comfortable apartment in the heart of Old Town.
 Many of Warsaw’s top tourist attractions are just a short walk away.
-Apartment offers superb value compared to nearby hotel.
+The apartment offers superb value compared to nearby hotels.
 Book early as this place is insanely popular!

-- Hotel Chmielna Warsaw: A comfortable and quiet 2-star hotel with a very central location at the fraction of the price as nearby chain hotels.
-Everything you’ll need for your stay in Warsaw is within a short walking distance from here.
+- Hotel Chmielna Warsaw: A comfortable and quiet 2-star hotel with a very central location at the fraction of the price of nearby chain hotels.
+Everything you’ll need for your stay in Warsaw is within a short walking distance.

 - Sheraton Warsaw Hotel: A luxurious 5-star property in the heart of Warsaw.
 The hotel is home to two fine restaurants and a bar to unwind after a long day.
-A 24-hour fitness centre, sauna and steam bath is also available for guests.
+A 24-hour fitness centre, sauna, and steam bath are also available for guests.

 Getting to Warsaw